HERO applications are currently closed.

 What characteristics do you look for in a non-EMT applicant?

 HERO does not expect non-EMT applicants to have any prior EMS knowledge when applying.
-Instead, we will be assessing applicants on several traits, including decision making skills, communication, professionalism, and interpersonal skills.
+Instead, we will be assessing applicants on several traits, including decision-making, communication, professionalism, and interpersonal skills.

 Prior EMT applicants will be assessed on the same criteria noted above for non-EMT applicants.
-In addition, prior EMT applicants’ experience and knowledge in the EMS field will be taken into consideration during the selections process.
+In addition, prior EMT applicants’ experience and knowledge in the EMS field will be taken into consideration.